 After watching a documentary that was basically a 1.5 hour long commercial for OnlyFans, I am compelled to share the dark side of what is being presented as “easy money for people who are simply sexually liberated enough to sign up.”

-And let me be clear, this is not meant to shame or judge people who have an OF.
+And let me be clear, this is not meant to shame or judge people with an OF.
 As a survivor of the commercial sex industry, I want to share some of the potential downsides with those who are thinking of starting one (and have the privilege of choice).

 Here are the top 10 reasons not to start an OnlyFans

-Consider these 10 reasons not to start an OnlyFans.
+Consider these 10 reasons for not starting an OnlyFans.

 1. Screenshots, piracy, and leaked images